 Demystifying the Startup Funding Rounds

-Nov 4, 2022 • 8 min readWay too often in our conversations with aspiring and early tech entrepreneurs we see a huge knowledge gap when it comes to fundraising.
-In our previous article we discussed at length whether a startup should raise funding at all and if yes - in what circumstances.
-We talked about the startups that are suitable for bootstrapping and ones that are better off with raising funding.
-Now we will focus on providing some clarity on the different startup funding rounds and by the end of this article you should have gained enough practical understanding of how to think about them.
+We talked about the startups that are suitable for bootstrapping and ones that are better off with raising capital.
+Now, we will focus on providing some clarity on the different startup funding rounds, and by the end of this article, you should have gained enough practical understanding of how to think about them.
 Let’s go!

 Angel Round